alixtc/pelage/README.md

 industrialize SQL data pipelines, in this perspective the similarity between `pelage` and `dbt` testing capabilities should make the transition much smoother.

-## Leveraging `polars` blazing speed:

-Although it is written in python most of `pelage` checks are written in a way that enable the polars API to work its magic.
-We try to use a syntax that is compatible with fast execution and parallelism provided by polars.

-Note: For now, only the classical DataFrame API is available, but we plan to implement the LazyFrame API soon enough.

 # Why pelage?